ionic-team/ionic-framework/README.md

 The source code for Ionic V1 has been moved to [ionic-team/ionic-v1](https://github.com/ionic-team/ionic-v1).
 Please open any issues and pull requests related to Ionic V1 on that repository.

+### Ionic V3

+The source code for Ionic V3 has been moved to the [v3 branch](https://github.com/ionic-team/ionic/tree/v3).